AdaptiveConsulting/ReactiveTraderCloud/src/client/README.md

 Reactive Trader can be installed as a progressive web application.

 The [service worker](src/serviceWorker.js) will need to be running for local development.
-For instructions on how to trust the self-signed localhost certificate, see [HTTPS and Create React App](https://medium.com/@danielgwilson/https-and-create-react-app-3a30ed31c904).

-The settings for the PWA are configured in [`manifest.json`](public/manifest.json).
+The settings for the PWA are configured in [`manifest.json`](public/manifest.json), plus various settings in index.html `<head>`.
+All attempts to date to bring iOS splash screens back to life have been fruitless, see [pwa-splash-screens](https://github.com/applification/pwa-splash-screens/blob/master/index.html) for reference, previous client [index.html](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/blob/chore/classic-retirement/src/client/public/index.html) and many angry comments on the web.

 ## Token replacement